NaN-tic/trytond-stock_shipment_shop/doc/index.rst

 Stock Shipment Shop Module
 ##########################

-The stock shipment shop module add a shop field in shipment out.
+The stock shipment shop module adds a shop field in the out shipments and out return shipments.

-Get shop from origin shipment (if shipment origin is from a sale).
+The shop fields is computed from the origin of the shipment, if the shipment origin is a sale.